-Some projects are open to strong applicants who do not meet the above eligibility and/or are using alternative funding mechanisms via the GSNOCS PhD programme or other host faculties.
-These projects will contain a link to apply via GSNOCS or direct link to Faculty programme code.
+Some projects are open to strong applicants who do not meet the above eligibility and/or are using alternative funding mechanisms.
+Applications to these should be made via the GSNOCS PhD programme or other hosts.

 Potential PhD students are requested to apply using the University of Southampton postgraduate application form, appending the following: